 For those that bounce between Android and PC gaming

-The Stratus Duo is a refined and comfortable controller that also connected to PCs with the included USB dongle.
+The Stratus Duo is a refined and comfortable Android controller that also connects wirelessly to PCs via its USB dongle.

 Old school rules